 - Agree to the submission and agree that the corresponding author may act on their behalf throughout the review and publication process.
 Authors are asked to confirm their co-authorship once the paper has been submitted to the relevant Editorial Manager site

-- Suggest at least three potential reviewers (with institutional email addresses only) to peer review their paper.
+- Suggest at least three potential reviewers (with institutional email addresses only) to peer review their article

-- Indicate the word count of the main text (including the in-text citations and any appendices, but not including figure and table legends, the title page, acknowledgements, table bodies and footnotes, or reference list)
+- Indicate the word count of the main text (including in-text citations and any appendices, but not including the title page, figure and table legends, acknowledgements, table bodies and footnotes, or reference list)

-- Upload any supplementary material associated with the paper as a supplementary file(s) and refer to the supplementary material within their paper.
-Please note for Microbial Genomics, it is preferred that supplementary files are deposited to external repositories, unless they are text-only files.
+- Upload any supplementary material associated with the article as a supplementary file(s) and refer to the supplementary material within their article.
+Please note for Microbial Genomics, it is preferred that supplementary material are deposited to external repositories, unless they are text-only files.
 Please review the journal's open data policy for further information.

-- Upload any figures associated with the paper as figure files and refer to the figures within their article.
+- Upload any figures associated with the article as figure files and refer to the figures within their article.
 Figure legends should be included the end of the article and not in the figure

-- Upload any cited papers that have been accepted for publication but are not yet published as a supplementary file(s)
+- Upload any cited articles that have been accepted for publication but are not yet published as a supplementary file(s)

 - Specify, if any, the funding received for the paper

-5. How to submit a standard research paper
+6. How to submit a standard research article